alconley/spectrix/README.md

 On Linux you need to first run:

-`sudo apt-get install libxcb-render0-dev libxcb-shape0-dev libxcb-xfixes0-dev libxkbcommon-dev libssl-dev`
+`sudo apt-get install libxcb-render0-dev libxcb-shape0-dev libxcb-xfixes0-dev libxkbcommon-dev libssl-dev libgtk-3-dev`

 On Fedora Rawhide you need to run: